 Tifereth Israel Synagogue will again be publishing a Book of Remembrance, which will be distributed on Yom Kippur.
 This publication will contain the Yizkor service, along with the names of those we remember.
-The deadline for submission is August 31, 2021.
-Submit the names of your loved ones here.
+The deadline for submission has passed.

 Read Rabbi Dorsch’s message from a previous year about the Book of Remembrance below.